-This is why 20 European countries have been pooling resources for over 40 years, putting Europe at the forefront of space science, technology and applications.
+This is why over 20 European countries have been pooling resources for over 50 years, putting Europe at the forefront of space science, technology and applications.

 Today, Europe’s citizens enjoy the benefits, from jobs and economic growth, to public services, efficient communications and security.